 We have high expectations of behaviour at Heathcote Primary and staff routinely take an active interest in the behaviour of all pupils both in the classrooms and around the school.
 We foster a culture of shared responsibility, everyone working together for the wellbeing of our pupils.
-Together we strive for best practices and believe that through our high level of commitment the children are well supervised at all times.
-We supervise movement around the school and have two adults on playground duty.
+Together we strive for best practice and believe that through our high level of commitment the children are well supervised at all times.
+We supervise movement around the school and have appropriate adult supervision in the playground areas.
 A member of the Senior Leadership Team will regularly join pupils on the playground to monitor behaviour and support vulnerable pupils.